epam/edp-tekton/charts/pipelines-library/README.md

   - EDP has [two types of Pipelines](https://epam.github.io/edp-install/user-guide/ci-pipeline-details/): `CodeReview` - triggers on Review, `Build` - triggers on Merged Event.
 - `Triggers`, `TriggerBindings`, `TriggerTemplates` - defines the logic for specific VCS Events (Gerrit, GitHub, GitLab) and Pipelines.
 - `Resources` - Kubernetes resources, that are used from Pipelines, e.g. `ServiceAccount` with [IRSA Enablement](https://epam.github.io/edp-install/operator-guide/kaniko-irsa/), `ConfigMaps` for Maven/Gradle Pipelines, PVC to share resources between Tasks.

+### EDP Interceptor

+EDP Interceptor is used as a component that provides EDP data for Tekton Pipelines.
+The code is based on [Upstream implementation](https://github.com/tektoncd/triggers/tree/main/pkg/interceptors).

+EDP Interceptor extracts information from VCS payload, like `repository_name`.
+The `repository_name` has 1-2-1 mapping with `EDP Codebase` (kind: Codebase; apiVersion:v2.edp.epam.com/v1).
+Interceptor populates Tekton Pipelines with [Codebase SPEC](https://github.com/epam/edp-codebase-operator/blob/master/docs/api.md#codebasespec) data, see the diagram below:

+        ┌────────────┐              ┌─────────────────┐       ┌─────────────┐
+        │            │              │ EDP Interceptor │       │   Tekton    │
+        │  VCS(Git)  ├──────────────►                 ├───────►             │
+        │            │              │                 │       │  Pipelines  │
+        └──────┬─────┘              └────────┬────────┘       └─────────────┘
+               │                             │
+        ┌──────┴─────┐                       │ extract
+        │    Repo    │                       │
+        │            │                       │
+        │            │      ┌────────────────▼───────────────┐
+        └────────────┘      │ apiVersion: v2.edp.epam.com/v1 │
+                            │ kind: Codebase                 │
+                            │                                │
+                            │ spec:                          │
+                            └────────────────────────────────┘

+The data, retrieved from the Codebase SPEC, is used in Tekton Pipelines logic.
+The docker images for EDP Interceptor are available on the [DockerHub](https://hub.docker.com/repository/docker/epamedp/edp-tekton).
+The helm-chart for interceptor deployment is in the same repository by the [charts/interceptor](./charts/interceptor) directory.
+Follows [Tekton Interceptor](https://tekton.dev/vault/triggers-main/clusterinterceptors/) paradigm and enriches payload from different Version Control Systems (VCS) like Gerrit, GitHub or GitLab with EDP specific data.

 **Homepage:** <https://epam.github.io/edp-install/>